Soong19/NanoDB/doc/lab7.md

 Every time a dirty page is evicted, we must write WAL before write the dirty page.
 NanoDB uses event-handler to ensure WAL.
 More specifically, use the `forceWAL()` to write logs.

+## Step 5: Implement Transaction Rollback

+> Implement transaction rollback using the write-ahead log

+In this step, we will support such situation:
+In runtime (no crash), we type `ROLLBACK` and enter, it does ROLLBACK.

+From the last LSN, walk up according the prevLSN to the START record.
+For each UPDATE record, restore the changes. => Very straightforward.